rezaarezvan/rfs/GAN/README.md

-# GANs

-### Generative adversarial networks
+# Generative adversarial networks

 ### Acknowledgements
-The code is based on the paper "Generative Adversarial Nets" by Ian Goodfellow et al. (2014).
+The code is based on the [paper](https://arxiv.org/abs/1406.2661)